tepokato/vogue_vault/README.md

 # Vogue Vault

-Vogue Vault is a scheduling platform for barbershops, hairdressers, nail technicians, tattoo artists, and other beauty professionals and their clients.
+Vogue Vault is a scheduling platform for barbers, hairdressers, nail technicians, tattoo artists, and other beauty professionals and their clients.
 Salon owners, barbers, stylists, nail techs, tattoo artists, and makeup artists can showcase services, manage calendars, and coordinate appointments in one place.

 ## Setup